Colorado Court Records

 How To Access Electronic Court Records In Colorado?

-Remotely accessible court records are unavailable at the Colorado court system’s central judicial branch or the individual court premises.
+Remotely accessible court records are not available at the Colorado court system’s central judicial branch or at individual court premises.
 Some third-party websites may also provide online access to court records in the state, allowing interested individuals to search for a real-time register of actions.
 To get copies, inquirers may visit the local courthouse of the current jurisdiction on the case to request them.

 Public Colorado criminal records are also accessible through third-party websites.
-These sites may offer the convenience of a statewide database where individuals may perform single or multi-record searches.
+These sites may offer the convenience of a statewide database, allowing individuals to perform single or multi-record searches.
 To search these platforms, users may be required to provide information to facilitate the search, including:

 - The name of the person involved in the record, unless said person is a juvenile